sbryngelson/group-docs/group-syllabus/publishing.md

 While you can and will work with me directly on papers (as I expand on below), my time will always be limited.
 There is no substitute for interactively thinking about your writing compared to other similar scholarship.

+### Important: The "-7 days" internal deadline

+I have a "-7 days" internal deadline for abstracts, presentations, and papers.
+Anything with a deadline must be in the best state you are capable of creating 7 days beforehand.
+Most abstracts will have official submission dates, and for presentations this is _7 days before the conference starts_.
+If there isn't an official deadline (i.e., we're submitting to a journal with rolling submissions), this rule will apply to whatever day we agreed upon submitting the work.
+This differs from how academics often work in our area, where one madly writes up to the second before the submission deadline; __I do not do that__.

+__Everything must be done to the best of your ability 7 days before the deadline:__ the studies must be completed, the data analyzed, the findings solidified, the paper's message needs to exist, the figures made and polished and referenced appropriately in the text, equations described, and so on and on.
+Having a last minute writing/editing frenzy generates an anxiety and time commitment that I, for better or worse, cannot handle.

 ### Process: writing alone, better together

 Part of your development as a scholar is being able to plan, outline, and write an academic paper.